bloodywoof/axieBot/README.md

 Paid support.
 If necessary, you can transfer 50U to 0xdff34ec3f03e54e10ce5a3862158c268712faf27.

-Support currency safety chain and Ethernet chain.
+Support binance chain and Ethernet chain.

 Then mail bloodywoof@163.com Send the transaction record, and I will reply to the source code and exe to you.